haamedh/PixelwiseColorConstancy/README.md

-## materials & image gernerator
+## Materials & image gernerator

+### Colors

+For color we use  1600 Munsell colors glossy from: https://sites.uef.fi/spectral/munsell-colors-glossy-all-spectrofotometer-measured/

+### illuminations
+We used 17 different illumination spectra.
+You can find them in the material/illumination folder

+### Spectral renderer engine
-The Mitsuba scene layout as well as the colors and illuminants spectra used along with some sample objects are located in the material folder
-To generate new images, Mitsuba must be installed from https://github.com/mitsuba-renderer/mitsuba
+For generating datset we used Mitsuba spectral renderer engine The Mitsuba scene layout is located in the material folder To generate new images, Mitsuba must be installed from https://github.com/mitsuba-renderer/mitsuba

 After that you should run this command in the command prompt:
 ```